CZ-NIC/fred-docs/Architecture/TopLevelComponents/index.rst

      of the FRED software.
    * *White* components are not developed by the CZ.NIC but are required for the proper function of the Registry.
-   * *Green* components are developed by the CZ.NIC but they are not parts of the FRED software.
+   * otherwise coloured components are developed by the CZ.NIC but they are not parts of the FRED software.
    * *Arrows* signify direct cooperation of components (the arrow points at the component which serves the other component); neither the colour